 We intend to continue to distribute quarterly dividends to our common stockholders, however, we may not be able to maintain the current level of dividend payments, including due to regulatory requirements.
 Our quarterly dividends, if any, will be determined by our board of directors.
+We expect that our distributions to shareholders generally will be from accumulated net investment income and from net realized capital gains, as applicable.
 For more information, see "Dividends."